Troposphir/troposync/README.md

 ## Configuring filesystem in development

-If you're running in development with the intention on working on the updater code, you'll need to setup the filesystem:
+If you're running in development with the intention on working on the updater code, you'll need to setup the server filesystem:

 Create the following directory structure: